 Health Insurance: Understanding the Difference in Managed Care Plan Options

-Knowing how your managed health care insurance plan works lets you know how much flexibility in medical services your plan will allow in the event that you need to get medical care.
-HMO's and PPO's have their advantages but so do other plans like Indemnity Health Insurance Plans, which are not managed care insurance plans.
+Knowing how your managed plan works let you know how much flexibility your plan will allow for medical services if you need to get medical care.
+HMOs and PPOs have their advantages, but so do other plans like a non-managed, indemnity health insurance plan.

 Definition of an HMO

-A Health Maintenance Organization, or HMO, provides employers or groups a way to take care of all their employees’ or members health care needs with reduced costs by negotiating with specific doctors, hospitals, and clinics.
-These specific providers must be used by the employee for the reduced fees to be provided to their medical insurance plan.
+A Health Maintenance Organization, or HMO, provides employers or groups a way to take care of all their employees’ or members' health care needs with reduced costs by negotiating with specific doctors, hospitals, and clinics.
+The employee must use these specific providers for the reduced fees to be provided to their medical insurance plan.
 In an HMO plan, you have the least flexibility but will likely have the easiest claims experiences since the network takes care of putting in the claims for you.

 Definition of a PPO

 A Preferred Provider Organization, or PPO, offers reduced costs to members billed to their health insurance plan.
-Similar to an HMO, but the employees or members can choose the physician they want to see instead of being solely restricted to the HMO providers.
-A member can choose between a member or nonmember provider.
+Like an HMO, the employees or members can choose the physician they want to see instead of being solely restricted to the HMO providers.
+A member can choose between a member or a nonmember provider.

 Definition of a POS

-With a Point of Service plan, or POS, members can choose their own physician that has previously agreed to provide services at a discounted fee.
-In a POS the member would have to use the chosen physician as a gateway first before moving on to a specialist.
-In other words, whenever the employee would have a medical issue the POS physician must be contacted first in order to obtain the most benefit from the health insurance plan.
+With a Point of Service plan or POS, members can choose their physician that has previously agreed to provide services at a discounted fee.
+In a POS, the member uses the chosen physician as a gateway before moving on to a specialist.
+Whenever the employee has a medical issue, the POS physician must be contacted first to obtain the most benefit from the health insurance plan.

 Definition of an EPO